cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1_-_Cobbler_Primitives.md

 <div class="alert alert-info alert-block"><b>Note:</b> You must specify --in-place for this to work.
 By default the behavior will result in a single value, with the last specified value being the winner.</div>

-## Standard Primative Sub-commands
+## Standard Primitive Sub-commands

-All primative objects support the following standard sub-commands:
+All primitive objects support the following standard sub-commands:

 ### List